physx-is-fun/C-tutorial/arrays.md

 double salary = balance[9];
 ```

+## Arrays in detail

-Arrays in detail: Arrays are important to C and should need a lot more attention.
+Arrays are important to C and should need a lot more attention.
 The following important concepts related to array should be clear to a C programmer:

     multi-dimensional arrays (C supports multidimensional arrays.
 The simplest form of the multidimensional array is the two-dimensional array.)
     passing arrays to functions (You can pass to the function a pointer to an array by specifying the array's name without an index.)